inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

 Tracking embedded entities when using a custom lifecycle
 ********************************************************

-To be able to track added and removed embedded entities across the update, all the relevant lifecycle states (i.e. all states traversed during an update) need to be provided with the following attributes:
+To track updates, lsm needs to know which attribute set is considered the 'previous' state and which is the 'current' state.
+This depends on the lifecycle and which direction we are moving: are we updating or rolling back.

+It also depends on if an instance are being validated or not.
+When doing a compile when the instance is in a validtion state, if the instance is not being validated, it pretends to be before the update.
+If the instance is being validated, it pretends to be in or after the update.

+The lsm:all plugin derives this from the attributes:

 * previous_attr_set_on_validate
 * previous_attr_set_on_export